DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

 1. Install Python (Make sure to check "Add Python to PATH" during installation).
 2. Download and extract the folder to your computer.
-3. Open a terminal inside the folder and install the requirements by running:
+3. Open a terminal inside the folder (right-click on any empty white space inside the folder andSelect "Open in Terminal" from the menu).
+(Note: A black or blue command window will pop up.
+If you don't see "Open in Terminal", you can also just click the folder's address bar at the very top, type cmd, and press Enter). and install the requirements by typing:
     ```bash
     pip install -r requirements.txt
+Press enter and allow the installation to complete.
     ```
 4. Open `server.py` in a text editor and put your API Key, Model Name, and Provider URL at the top where it says `INSERT_YOUR_...`.
 5. To run the server: Double click `start_server.bat` (or run `python server.py` in your terminal).